 These versatile perennials are available in an almost unlimited selection of colors, sizes, and flower forms that look amazing planted by themselves or mixed with other flowers.
 All they require is a sunny location and a drink whenever the surface of the soil begins to dry.

-The striking red-hot poker can grow up to five feet tall and thrives in our desert whether.
+The striking red-hot poker can grow up to five feet tall and thrives in our desert weather.
 Looking to make an impression?
 This lily is sure to make your landscape look grand.

 Think that summer is over and the time for getting your new landscape has passed?
 Think again!
 Here in Southern California, Fall and Winter can be the best seasons for new plantings in your backyard due the milder, more moist temperatures.